marmelab/react-admin/packages/ra-tree-core/README.md

 ## Usage

-With a categories ressource having this structure where a category may have a parent category referenced by the `parent_id` field:
+With a `categories` resource having this structure where a category may have a parent category referenced by the `parent_id` field:

 ```json
 [